Kanheri Caves: Cave No. 4

-South of the last is another Chaitya cave, but quite unfinished and of a much later style of architecture, the columns of the veranda having square bases and compressed cushion-shaped capitals of the type found in the Elephanta Caves.
-The interior can scarcely be said to be begun.
-It is probably the latest excavation of any importance attempted in the hill, and may date about the ninth or tenth century after Christ.
+South of Cave No. 4 is another chaitya cave, but quite unfinished and of a much later style of architecture.
+The veranda columns have square bases and compressed, cushion-shaped capitals of the type found in the Elephanta Caves.
+The interior was barely begun.
+It is probably the last excavation of any importance attempted on the hill, and may date to about the ninth or tenth century CE.

-Cave No.5 and cave No.6
+Cave No. 5 and Cave No. 6

 These are not really caves but actually water cisterns.
-There is an important inscription over these (No 16 of Gokhale) mentioning that these were donated by a minister named Sateraka.
+There is an important inscription over these (No. 16 of Gokhale) mentioning that these were donated by a minister named Sateraka.
 The inscription also mentions the queen of Vashishtiputra Satakarni (130-160 CE), as descending from the race of the Karddamaka dynasty of the Western Satraps, and being the daughter to the Western Satrap ruler Rudradaman.

 "Of the queen ... of the illustrious Satakarni Vasishthiputra, descended from the race of Karddamaka kings, (and) daughter of the Mahakshatrapa Ru(dra)....... .........of the confidential minister Sateraka, a water-cistern, the meritorious gift."

 — Kanheri inscription of Rudradaman I's daughter.